THE FOURTH DIMENSION

 There are 102 floors to the building.
 You’ll need to know which floor to go to when you arrive at the address.
 Now you have three dimensions.
 Finally, you need to know when to be there (date and time.)
 The date and time are fourth dimension coordinates.
 If you get any of the four variables wrong, you’ll miss the appointment.
 You’ll go to the wrong address or show up on the wrong day, or you won’t know which of the hundred or more offices you should report to.
 Most people handle scenarios like this everyday as they go to dental appointments or run errands to the supermarket.
 Most people can orient themselves within our “three-plus-one” dimensions (but some cannot, and they pay a penalty by being chronically late, getting lost and so on.)

 We know that four dimensions exist.
 We just don’t know for sure how many additional dimensions there may be altogether.
 We are three dimensional beingings.
 We have height.
 We have depth.
 We have width (and sometimes, too much of it.)
 Einstein tells us that there is also a fourth dimension of which we have only a vague understanding of and marginal interaction with.
 The fourth dimension can be thought of as either spatial (space) or temporal (i.e., relating to time.)
+More accurately, think of time as the fourth dimension of space.
 An example of a spatial concept of the fourth dimension would be the tesseract, or a cube within a cube.
 You’ve heard the phrase “space-time” no doubt?
 In his General Relativity theory, Albert Einstein told us that these two words (space and time) are inseperatively linked together.
 However, Einstein, like us, was a three dimensional being with limited understanding outside of our dimension.
 All he could do is model and hypothesize what the fourth dimension means to us.

 If you could enter or view the fourth dimension, you would see your entire life from conception to death in a series of millions or billions of individual “snapshots.”
 For example, these six photos represent our golden retriever Molly as a puppy running towards the camera at a certain time, on a certain day of a particular month and year.
 These six photos represent a total of 1.5 seconds in time.
 Hundreds of thousands, perhaps millions of these images exist in the fourth dimension as a “time-line” and hopefully many more tens of thousands will soon come into existence in the future.
 I’ll have more on this presently.